PNC-27 (5mg)

 PNC-27 Peptide and Cancer Cells

 A study(5) was conducted on the peptide PNC-28, which is structurally and functionally very similar to the PNC-27 peptide.
-Both peptides are derived from p53 and appear to act only on the HDM-2 proteins in the cancerous cells.
-In this study, the researchers evaluated the anti-tumor activity of PNC-27 against ovarian cancer cells and a mouse xenograft model.
-They suggested that PNC-27 appeared to inhibit the growth of ovarian cancer cells and reduced tumor size in the mouse model.
+Both peptides are derived from p53 and appear to act only on the HDM-2 proteins in cancerous cells.
+In this study, the researchers evaluated the anti-tumor activity of PNC-28 against ovarian cancer cells and mouse xenograft models.
+They suggested that PNC-28 appeared to inhibit the growth of ovarian cancer cells and reduced tumor size in the mouse models.

-In another 2020 study,(6) an experiment was conducted with the aim of determining the PNC-27 peptide potential on non-stem cells from the leukemia cell lines.
+In another 2020 study,(6) an experiment was conducted to determine the PNC-27 peptide potential on non-stem cells from the leukemia cell lines.
 Researchers reported the study focused on “acute myelogenous leukemia cell lines: U937, acute monocytic leukemia; OCI-AML3, acute myelomonocytic leukemia and HL60, acute promyelocytic leukemia.”
-After peptide presentation, it was observed that the HDM-2 protein appeared to be highly expressed in all leukemia cells, which were all targeted by the PNC-27 peptide.(6)
+These particular cell lines were selected due to their distinct phenotypic and genotypic characteristics, which might shed light on the peptide's varying potential across different cancer cell types.
+After peptide exposure, it was observed that the HDM-2 protein appeared to be highly expressed in all leukemia cells, which were all targeted by the PNC-27 peptide.(6)

 PNC-27 peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.